Wei-V-Zhou/Linux-----/README.md

 **Written in Front:**

-The following scripts of Linux are what I have learned after class. ***BUT***, I think it's very necessary for me to share them with u (just like the papa of Linux).
+The following scripts of Linux are what I have learned after class. ***BUT***, I think it's very necessary for me to share them with u (just like the papa of Linux said).
 ---

 ## 1. Basic Scripts for Linux